GustavoJST/kube-botblocker/deploy/charts/kube-botblocker-operator/README.md

 Not doing the process mentioned above will leave you with dangling IngressConfig objects and ingresses that have kube-botblocker related annotations and configuration **even after the chart is uninstalled**.

-Lastly, if `crds.enabled: false`, remove the kube-botblocker CRDs helm chart.
+Lastly, if `crds.enabled: false`, remove the kube-botblocker CRDs Helm chart.

 ## Values